 If you have any questions or comments about the program, please feel free to contact the program coordinators.

-The Orlando Central Florida Chapter of STC invites you to apply for its 2017–2018 mentoring program.
-To apply:
+The Florida Chapter of STC invites you to apply for the mentoring program below.

 Following applications, the program coordinators and chapter president will establish mentor-mentee teams that provide an optimal match of goals, skills, and styles.
 Your program coordinator will email you your team information and invite you to the mentoring kickoff via email.

 The mentor/mentee agreement form is designed to serve both as a preliminary outline of participant goals and as an icebreaker for a team’s first face-to-face meeting.